ovh/docs/pages/platform/databases/postgresql_tuto_01_connect_strapi_to_managed_postgresql/guide.en-asia.md

 Done in 662.54s.
 </code></pre>

-You could now start you strapi application with yarn commands as described above, but we need before to modify a SSL parameter.
+You could now start you strapi application with yarn commands as described above, but before that, we need to modify an SSL parameter.<br>
-If you don't, this is what happen :
+If you don't, this is what will happen:

 <pre class="console"><code>$ yarn develop
 yarn run v1.22.17